bahmutov/todomvc-angular/slides/06-component-testing/PITCHME.md

 }
 ```

-We can control the `Math.random` method from the test "controls the new item ID"
+Todo: control the `Math.random` method from the test "controls the new item ID"

 ```js
 cy.stub(window.Math, 'random').returns(0.123);